flash62au/EngineDriver_Home/docs/configuration/preferences.rst

 Throttle 1 Loco Sounds
 """"""""""""""""""""""

-This preference allows you to select which profile of loco sounds in the phone for locos controlled by Throttle 1 on the *Throttle Screen*.
+This preference allows you to select which profile of loco sounds in the phone for locos controlled by Throttle 1 on the |T-S|.

 Options include: